-This bill would repeal and recast several definitions.
-This bill would impose new disclosure statement requirements for political advertisements regarding a ballot measure that are radio advertisements, prerecorded telephonic messages, television or video advertisements, or mass mailing or print advertisements that would require the identification of identifiable contributors, ballot measures, and other funding details, as specified.
+This bill would repeal and recast several definitions would impose entirely new disclosure statement requirements for political advertisements regarding ballot measures that are radio advertisements, prerecorded telephonic messages, television or video advertisements, or mass mailing or print advertisements.
+The bill would also require top donor reporting on advertisements for advertisements done by general purpose committees that are not political party committee or candidate controlled ballot measure committees.

-The bill would require the Commission to promulgate regulations related to the reporting and tracking of funds transferred by an identifiable contributor to committees and persons by January 1, 2016.
-The bill would authorize the Commission to promulgate regulations to require disclosures on all forms of advertisements regarding ballot measures not covered by the act, as specified.
+The bill would require the Commission to promulgate regulations related to the reporting and tracking of funds transferred by an identifiable contributor to committees and persons by January 1, 2016 and to promulgate regulations prohibiting a recipient of funds transferred by an identifiable contributor from depositing the funds until any applicable reports required by the new required regulations have been received by the recipient.